hubro-apparatus/hubro/docs/1-introduction.md

 # Introduction

+Hubro is a web application framework for building dynamically rendered and progressively enhanced web applications.

-Hubro aim to make it easy to build highly performant web applications with Lit based Web Components.
+With Hubro it is easy to build high-quality web applications with the power of the web platform itself.